because i can.

 I was getting along very well with John Scalzi before I realized that I wasn’t supposed to like him.
 I had never really noticed he had a reputation for being an asshole, and it wasn’t until I heard someone tell him for the fifteenth time that they were surprised he was such a nice guy that I just had to say to him, “I didn’t know you were supposed to be such an asshole.”
 He explained that the two of us get along on a higher, quieter plane than others do or something like that.
 I didn’t hear the whole thing because Emily was challenging him to a two on one Karaoke competition again.
 Scalzi is now my long-distance advice guy, and I’m glad he offered to do that.
 I was needing someone who knew the answers.

 I was having a beer outside the hotel with Shelley until Jimmy pulled up his car and said that Eric would kill him if I got arrested for drinking on Grant Street.
-It was nice having him meet some of the Journalcon folk, as he was one of the first to say, “That’s pretty gay.”
+It was nice having him meet some of the Journalcon folk.

 I met some of Jimmy’s friends Saturday night.
 I swear to you every time I come to this town I meet a new friend who talks to me like we went to high school together.
 Whether it’s a girl pulling down her pants in the restroom to show me her ass tattoo ten minutes after we’ve met, or getting into an hour-long discussion on Big Business, High Fidelity or the future of the Internet.
 I’m never disappointed, and I always hate to leave.
 And the old friends there (can I call them old friends now?
 They feel like old friends.
 I’ve known them for three years, but I’ve only spent a couple of weekends together) always give the best hugs and make my stomach hurt from laughter.